If you are active on social media, chances are you have experienced omnichannel marketing.

 People often confuse omnichannel marketing with multichannel marketing.
 While they do seem similar, there is a big difference between the two.

-According to the previously quoted study, marketers say that you need to use at least three channels for omnichannel marketing to be effective.
+According to the previously quoted study, marketers say that you need to use at least three marketing channels for your omnichannel marketing strategy to be effective.

 For any decision that you need to make, you should remember one rule: